 “Well, she was born in April.
-Hitler was born in April too, wasn’t he?” and with that, I got the picture that she was a very frustrated woman.
+Hitler was born in April too, wasn’t he?” and with that, I got the picture that she was a frustrated woman hellbent on controlling others because she felt out of control.
 I refuse to believe that people are created evil, not even Hitler.
-People can create hell on Earth for themselves and others, that’s inarguable.
-However, this is not the intention for our lives.
+But people can bring about hell on Earth for themselves and others – that’s inarguable.

-I will never know these mysteries as it was strictly between these people and their creator.
-I can only speak of my own life experience thus far as a middle-aged upper-middle-class housewife living in one of the leafy suburbs of the north shore.
-During the month of April, right before Easter, darkness descended upon me.
-Fury, frustration, feeling out of control, wanting to bring order to things, criticism and judgment of myself and projections onto others were felt strongly and they put me into the dark, cold, sterile place that is the prison of one’s own mind.
+I can only speak from my own life experience as a middle-aged upper-middle-class housewife living in one of the leafy suburbs of the North Shore.
+During April, right before Easter, darkness descended upon me.
+Fury, frustration, feeling out of control, wanting to bring order to things, criticism and judgment of myself and others banished me to the concentration camp of my mind.

-I asked her questions about her childhood and she shared her memories with me.
-Those were the most magical moments I ever shared with her.
+The project started out pleasant enough.
+I asked her questions about her childhood.
+The memories she shared with me were pure magic.
 Then I started writing the book.

 “Mum, the book is going to be great!
 I’m so inspired and honoured to be doing this project.”
 I told her in earnest.
 For the first time in my life, I felt a closeness to this woman who’d given birth to me.
 I could see deep into her soul.
-She’d let me in for once.
+Finally, she’d let me in!

 As It Is In Heaven

 I believe we all come to this Earth knowing what we are here to do.
-One of my recent flashbacks showed me that I was a child busily daydreaming of the titles of all the books I’d write as an adult.
-I’d forgotten all about my childhood dreams up until a few years ago.
-I only started writing after David Bowie left Earth in what seemed an abrupt way to me.
-His carefully planned departure woke me up to the fact that we are here for only a short time.
+I was a child busily daydreaming of the titles of all the books I’d write as an adult.

 I think this dark, irritated and irritating self full of fury is something we all have within us as humans.
-I’d forgotten its presence and the monster laying dormant came to me at a time of self-doubt as I began to get close to my mother and to finishing up the manuscript of my first book.
-Though my parents were and are emotionally negligent, believing only in the power of material things, I did not suffer physical or other types of abuse.
-The dark abyss formed within me might never be capable of mass destruction.
-However, at times I do wonder what I might be destroying when dictating to my people that “it’s my way or the highway”.
-That state of mind is a one-way autobahn to hell.
+I’d forgotten its presence until I began to get close to finishing up the manuscript of my first book.
+The dark abyss within me might never be so huge as to cause mass destruction.
+However, at times I do wonder what I might be destroying when I make the mistake of seeing the worst in people and blaming them for my dissatisfaction with life.
+That state of mind is a one-way autobahn to hell for me.

 What about the people we label as “pure evil”?
-Are we all responsible for creating them by turning a blind eye to our own darkness?
-Can we be more conscious these days knowing that there’s this dark fury circling in even the harmless appearing housewife?
+Are we all responsible for creating them by disowning our own cold, cruel and uncaring ways?
+Can we be more conscious these days knowing that there’s this dark fury within even the harmless-appearing housewife?

-One thing that struck me was that Hitler started his career as an artist.
+One thing you may not know about Hitler is that he started his career as an artist.